 The mixing of various drugs with alcohol consumption isn’t just dangerous immediately, it’s dangerous over the long-term as well.
 These reckless habits with illegal and addictive substances are more likely to cause addiction the longer they occur.
 Mixing and abusing drugs is leading to more overdoses and creating more addicts as it continues to be a popular practice.

 If you struggle with drug abuse, seek help before you put yourself in serious danger.
-To learn more, contact the Florida House Experience today.
+To learn more, contact FHE Health today.